Skip to Main Content

 The Wine Program

 The wine list is the other reason Salis matters to a certain kind of traveller.
-Wine Spectator's Leading of Award of Excellence is a credentialed benchmark: it requires demonstrated depth across multiple regions and formats, not just a long list.
+Wine Spectator's Best of Award of Excellence is a credentialed benchmark: it requires demonstrated depth across multiple regions and formats, not just a long list.
 The World of Fine Wine 3-Star Accreditation adds a second independent validation, placing the list in a tier that includes some of the most seriously assembled programs in the Aegean.
 For a harbour-front restaurant in a city that could easily coast on its location, that level of wine investment is a deliberate editorial statement.

 List covers both local and international wines.
 The local dimension matters in the context of Crete specifically: the island has its own DO appellations, indigenous varieties like Vidiano, Kotsifali, and Thrapsathiri, and a growing number of producers working at a quality level that rewards attention.
 A wine list that represents Cretan production seriously alongside international benchmarks is genuinely informative rather than decorative.
 For those planning a broader wine-focused trip through Greece, our full Crete wineries guide covers the island's production landscape in detail.